Psych season 6: Production

 Steve Franks continued to act as showrunner of the series.
 The song "I Know, You Know," performed by The Friendly Indians, was used once again as the show's theme song, though it was edited three times for theme episodes: "The Amazing Psych-Man & Tap Man, Issue #2" utilized a comic book-style theme song and title sequence.
 A classic jazz variation was used in "Heeeeere's Lassie" while the theme used in the season four episode "High Top Fade Out" was used once more in "Let's Doo-Wop It Again."

 Mel Damski returned to the series once again to direct three episodes, while Steve Franks and James Roday directed two each.
 John Badham, Andy Berman, Andrew Bernstein, Jay Chandrasekhar, David Crabtree, and Reginald Hudlin directed one episode each, while Timothy Busfield, Jennifer Lynch, and Brad Turner made their Psych directorial debuts in one episode each.
-Andy Berman, Todd Harthan, and Saladin K. Patterson wrote three episodes for the season.
+Berman, Todd Harthan, and Saladin K. Patterson wrote three episodes for the season.
 Kell Cahoon, Bill Callahan, Steve Franks, Tim Meltreger, and James Roday returned to the writing staff to pen two episodes each.
 Carlos Jacott joined the series to write one episode.

 The season contained Indiana Jones, "Bull Durham", and Chinatown tributes, along with a Shining-themed episode.
 Series star Dulé Hill discussed the possibility of having another Twin Peaks themed episode, which would be a sequel to the season 5 episode "Dual Spires."
 A musical episode was also planned, but was later confirmed to be on hold until the seventh season.
 Another theme episode revolving around the film Clue was also announced, but was later pushed back to the seventh season as well.
-Production for the season began in late March, 2011.
+Production for the season began in late March 2011.